Vickers Viscount: Performance and changes

 The second version was the Type 800, which was shorter in range and had a higher passenger capacity aircraft than the 700.
 The fuselage was lengthened 3 ft 10 in and the rear pressure bulkhead was moved aft 5 ft 5 in, allowing more passengers to be carried.
 The 800s (excepting the 806s) were powered by the Dart 510.

 The third type of Viscount was the 810.
 It was the same size as the 800s, but was powered with R.Da.
 7/1 Mk 225 or Mk 530 Darts.
 With the greater power, the 810 was faster and longer ranged than the 800.

 Proposed type 740, 850, and 870 Viscounts never left the drawing board.

 The Viscount's good performance and popularity with customers encouraged Vickers to privately finance and develop an enlarged and re-engined variant of the Viscount, later designated as the Vickers Vanguard.
 The Vanguard drew extensively from the knowledge and design of the Viscount, and maintained its advantage of lower operating costs over jet airliners, but its disadvantage in being slower became critical as jets became more available.

+British businessman Alistair McAlpine (1942–2014) recalled in his 2002 memoir Adventures Of A Collector an experience on the plane in his youth:

+I recall the amazement of my family when the steward on board a Viscount belonging to British European Airways explained to us that the plane was so stable that you could stand a half-crown on its edge – minutes later the aircraft hit an air pocket and coffee cups were thrown up to the ceiling and showered down their contents on all the passengers.